 Tags: harbor fog photography, cobalt coastal wall art, brass and navy palette, moody seascape print, large format photography.
 Alt text: "Photograph of harbor lights diffusing through low fog, warm brass tones doubling on deep cobalt water"

-Tags drawn from the image content power Shopify's collections and filtering.
+Tags assembled from configured and analyzed metadata sources power Shopify's collections and filtering.
 Accurate alt text serves screen-reader users and image search at the same time, and nobody writes it by hand for a 200-piece catalog.

-How Do You Generate Titles and Tags for 50 Designs?
+How Do You Prepare Titles and Tags for 50 Designs?

 Point the voice training at your website, artist statement, or Reddit posts.
 It builds a writing profile from how you already talk about your work.
 This is the step that determines whether the next 50 listings sound like you or like a template.